marcusoftnet/marcusoftnet.github.io/_posts/2008-04-14-what-is-soa-what-is-soap-rpc.md

 do with switching position and behold your world from another angle, was my conclusion.

-And lo and behold; today i found an article that explained a lot of stuff surronding this for me:
+And lo and behold; today I found an article that explained a lot of stuff surronding this for me:
 <http://wisdomofganesh.blogspot.com/2008/02/deciding-characteristic-of-soa.html>